Thursday, October 31, 2013

 Once they’re finished, the jelly beans are dried and packaged.
 Sometimes jelly beans are packaged and sold in individual flavors.
 Much of the time, though, they are sold in packages of mixed flavors to give jelly bean fans a wide variety of flavors.

 The history of jelly beans is a bit unclear.
 Some people believe their chewy insides were inspired by Turkish Delight, a Middle Eastern treat made of jelly and covered in powdered sugar.
-Jelly beans may have made their first appearance in the United States in 1861, when Boston confectioner William Schrafft encouragecustomers to send his jelly beans to soldiers during the Civil War.
+Jelly beans may have made their first appearance in the United States in 1861, when Boston confectioner William Schrafft encouraged customers to send his jelly beans to soldiers during the Civil War.
 Historians believe jelly beans first became linked with the Christian holiday of Easter in the 1930s.

 Some of the most common jelly bean flavors include cherry, orange, lemon, lime, grape, licorice, lemonade and strawberry.
 Many gourmet flavors are available from specialty manufacturers, too.
 Examples of gourmet flavors include raspberry, coconut and popcorn.